lue-bird/elm-language-server-rs/README.md

 - show errors inline
 - support elm projects with non-root `elm.json`
 - support `tests/`
+- support when new modules get created or the `elm.json` changes

 ## setup for developing
 Rebuild the project with